ElementsProject/lightning/doc/MAKING-RELEASES.md

    [Unreleased] footnote URL from the previous version to the about-to-be-released version.
 2. Commit that, then `git tag -s v<VERSION>  && git push --tags`.
-3. Run `contrib/build-release.sh` to create the images and `SHA256SUMS`.
+3. Run `tools/build-release.sh` to create the images, `SHA256SUMS` and
+   signatures into release/.
-4. Upload the files resulting files the release notes to github and save as a draft.
+4. Upload the files resulting files to github and save as a draft.
    (https://github.com/ElementsProject/lightning/releases/)
-5. Ping the rest of the team to check the SHA256SUMS file and then `gpg -sb --armor SHA256SUMS`.
+5. Ping the rest of the team to check the SHA256SUMS file and have them `gpg -sb --armor SHA256SUMS`.
 6. Append the signatures into a file called `SHA256SUMS.asc`, verify with `gpg --verify SHA256SUMS.asc` and include the file in the draft